-OXY-ACETYLENE WELDING.
+OXY-ACETYLENE WELDING (H).
 First Semester

-This course is a dual credit partnership with Metro Community College.
-Students are required to register for credit with Metro Community College at the current rate.
+This course is a dual credit partnership with Metro Community College (MCC).
+Students are required to register and pay for credits with MCC at the current rate.
+Students earn credit for WELD 1300 at MCC after successful completion of this course.